joeytwiddle/significant-white-space/README.md

 SWS is a preprocessor for source code files (e.g. C or Java) which can perform transformation to and from meaningful-indentation style (as seen in Coffescript and Python).

-In correctly indentated code the { and } block markers are effectively redundant.
+In correctly indented code the { and } block markers are effectively redundant.
 SWS allows you to code without them, using indentation only, and adds the { and } markers in for you later.

+SWS is also able to strip / inject semicolons, in good conditions.

 # Status

 Almost reached first milestone.
 In other words, not quite working properly.

+Options are not yet parsed from arguments, so currently they can only be changed by editing Root.hx.